fmenardo/Bgt_fungicides_2024/README.md

 This work builds on a previous study based on the same dataset.
 You can find more information about the data in the repository [Bgt_popgen_Europe_2024](https://github.com/fmenardo/Bgt_popgen_Europe_2024/tree/Bgt_ms).

+The reference genome assembly as well as the VCF file used in this study  are available [here](https://doi.org/10.5281/zenodo.13903934).

 - Data preparation
   - [Dataset and WGS pipeline](Dataset/Dataset.md)
   - [Fungicide targets](Fungicide_targets/Fungicide_targets.md)